 > Cycling to work, your ultimate commuting kit list

 Let’s mock up an example.
-If Simon has a £25,000 salary and he chooses an £800 bike through Cycle to Work, a helmet at £50 and lights etc for £150 to bring it to a total of £1,000, his monthly payments and final ownership fee after four years will end up costing him £750 overall.
+If Simon has a £25,000 salary and he chooses an £800 bike through Cycle to Work, a helmet at £50 and lights and other accessories for £150 to bring it to a total of £1,000, his monthly payments and final ownership fee after four years will end up costing him £750 overall.
 This results in a 25% saving on the RRP.
-And, the more you earn, the more you’ll likely save due to the savings on tax and national insurance contributions.
+And the more you earn, the more you’ll likely save due to the savings on tax and National Insurance contributions.

 Let’s say that the average commuter spends around £1,000 on their bike, helmet and lights.
-You’ll also want to consider some basic tools or puncture repair kits, which may set you back around £20+.
-Then, you might want a new backpack or even some panniers.
-You can spend a lot on these, but basic options can be bought for around £40 for waterproof pannier bags.
-We've put together an ultimate commuting kit list you can read to get a better idea of what you might want for riding to work.
+You’ll also want to consider some basic tools and a puncture repair kit, which could set you back £20+.
+Then, you might want a new backpack or some panniers.
+You can spend a lot on these, but basic waterproof panniers can be around £40.
+We’ve put together an ultimate commuting kit list you can read to get a better idea of what you might want for riding to work.

-A typical bike service costs between £30 to £200 depending on the level of service you choose.
-You’ll want to get a service done at least once a year, more if you ride a lot of miles and in all weathers, so you should factor in consumable parts like brake pads and tyres, too.
+A bike service costs between £40 and £200, depending on what’s included.
+You’ll want to get a service done at least once a year, more often if you ride a lot of miles and in all weathers, so you should factor in consumable parts like brake pads and tyres, too.

-So, in total, cycling to work could cost from around £1,200 for an entire year, and that's including the price of a new bike paid in monthly instalments; it'll be even less if/when your bike is fully paid for (until you get the bug and buy another one).
+In total, cycling to work could cost around £1,200 for an entire year, and that’s including the price of a new bike, paid in monthly instalments; it’ll be less if/when your bike is fully paid for (until you get the bug and buy another one).

 Should everyone commute by bike?

-Of course, commuting by bike just isn’t feasible for everyone.
-Whether it’s due to sheer distance, the type of work you do or the need to carry a lot of things (although you could invest in pannier racks or an e-cargo bike), it’s not the case that everyone can or wants to cycle to work.
+Of course, commuting by bike just isn’t feasible for everyone, whether that’s due to sheer distance, the type of work you do, or the need to carry a lot of equipment (although you could invest in a rack and panniers or an e-cargo bike).
+Plus, not everyone wants to cycle to work or is physically able.

-That being said, even if you swap the car or train or bus for the bike just once or twice a week – you could see some significant savings.
-Plus, you’ll likely feel fitter and get to feel smug when you get to the office.
+That said, you could see some significant savings even if you swap the car, train or bus for the bike just once or twice a week.
+You’ll likely feel fitter and get to feel smug when you get to the office, too.

 Let us know how much you save by cycling to work in the comments, and any tips for keeping your bike commute as cheap and cheerful as possible.